-Any surplus funds remaining in your campaign account after the August 11th Primary Election (after paying all outstanding expenditures and repaying loans) must be expended by August 11, 2019 unless a new Organizational Report is filed on or before August 11, 2019.
+With the exception of partial public funding candidates who must return any and all unused primary election public funds to the Commission by August 28, 2020, any surplus funds remaining in your campaign account after the August 8th Primary Election (after paying all outstanding expenditures and repaying loans) must be expended by August 8, 2021 unless a new Organizational Report is filed on or before August 8, 2021.
 Filing a new Organizational Report typically means that you intend to run in the next subsequent election (see Part III for more information).
 Campaign funds may also be used as provided in Hawaii Revised Statutes (“HRS”) §11-381 or returned to contributors until one (1) year from the date of the election for which the campaign funds were received.
 Funds that are not used or returned to contributors shall escheat to the Hawaii Election Campaign Fund (“HECF”).
 See, HRS §11-384(d).

-Based upon the foregoing provisions and our Hawaii Administrative Rules (“HAR”), you may therefore use your surplus campaign funds to run in the next subsequent election or spend it on any of the following by August 11, 2019:
+Based upon the foregoing provisions and our administrative rules, you may therefore use your campaign funds to run in the next subsequent election or spend it on any of the following by August 8, 2021:

-- Donate to any community service, educational, youth, recreational, charitable, scientific, or literary organization up to no more than twice the maximum amount that one person may contribute to your office but the donation cannot occur until after the November 6, 2018 general election (see, HRS §11-381(a)(3));
+- Donate to any community service, educational, youth, recreational, charitable, scientific, or literary organization up to no more than twice the maximum amount that one person may contribute to your office (see, HRS §11-381(a)(3));

 - Donate to any public school or public library up to no more than twice the maximum amount that one person may contribute to your office (see, HRS §11-381(a)(4));

-- Award scholarships to full-time students attending an institution of higher education or a vocational education school in a program leading to a degree, certificate, or other recognized educational credential up to no more than twice the maximum amount that one person may contribute to your office but the award cannot occur until after the November 6, 2018 general election (see, HRS §11-381(a)(5));
+- Award scholarships to full-time students attending an institution of higher education or a vocational education school in a program leading to a degree, certificate, or other recognized educational credential up to no more than twice the maximum amount that one person may contribute to your office (see, HRS §11-381(a)(5));

 - Purchase two tickets for each event including a fundraiser held by another candidate or committee (see, HRS §11-381(a)(6));